LEADERSHIP BY DESIGN Entering Grade 10 in September 2024?

 PILLAR #3: CAREER EXPLORATION

 The nature of the Leadership by Design program allows it to target multiple strategic outcomes, one of which is career exploration.
 Our work is shaped by the definition of career exploration as the “process in which an individual chooses an educational path or training or a job which fits their interests, skills and abilities”.
 Each year, the LBD program does more in terms of career exploration and we partner with universities and corporations in doing so.
 We present Black professionals to talk about their career trajectories.
 As well, we run workshops on OSAP, funding post-secondary studies and scholarship application.
-In academic year 2021-22, 24 LBD students who were enrolled in post-secondary studies were granted scholarships that were donated by generous donors.
-Each of the twenty-four scholarships was valued at $5,000.
-LBD students are encouraged to explore career options as well as the various post-secondary programs and institutions that provide pathways for career fulfilment.
+In academic year 2023-24, generous donors granted 19 scholarships that were available only to LBD students transitioning from Grade 12 into post-secondary studies.
+Additionally, LBD students were well positioned to earn scholarships by universities and other scholarship-granting entities.

 CAREER EXPLORATION